academic-initiative/skillsbuild/watsonx/watsonx-ml-ds-lab.md

 You can use a short script to simulate a real-world scenario where an industrial sensor is sending data to the model and if the model classifies the reading as a failure, the machine will be stopped.

 1. Create a notebook containing the code in the appendix and the _iot_sensor_data_test.csv_ dataset.
-Refer to the [Creating and managing notebooks](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/creating-notebooks.html?context=wx) for details on how to create a blank notebook.
+Refer to the  <a href="https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/creating-notebooks.html?context=wx" target="_blank">Creating and managing notebooks</a> documentation topic for details on how to create a blank notebook.
 2. Copy the code from the _Appendix_ into the notebook.
 3. Verify that you are using the _public endpoint_ to reach the deployment.
 4. Obtain an API Key: